flipbase/docs/api/members.md

 - at least 1 number
 - at least 8 characters

-If you want to login in via an API on this member behalf, you can enable the `programmatic_usage` option.
+If you want to login in via an API on this member behalf, you can enable the `programmatic_access` option.
 This will create a set of API credentials which you then can use to authenticate and retrieve a JSON Web Token.

 Regardless of the authentication method you choose, you are required to provide a unique (!) username and a valid email address.